HagOrMan/Piraten-Kapern/logbook.md

 2023-01-28 | Delivered F15, allowing the player to draw the monkey business card.
 2023-01-28 | Delivered F16, applying monkey business card logic to point scoring.
 2023-01-28 | Small update to combo player strategy, stopping at 700 points and 1 skull minimum.
+2023-01-29 | Small fixes to readability and commenting, as well as ensuring all trace statements are off if trace is.